-The Australian steel supply chain demonstrates a strong commitment to work, health and safety (WH&S), believing that all injuries, occupational illnesses and incidents are preventable.
-Steel manufacturers enjoy global-industry-low, benchmark levels for Lost Time Injury Frequency Rates (LTIFR) and Medical Treatment Injury Frequency Rates (MTIFR).
+The Australian steel supply chain is invested in the social bond of caring for those who work in the industry and those markets that we serve.
+The industry demonstrates a strong commitment to work, health and safety (WH&S), believing that all injuries, occupational illnesses and incidents are preventable.
+Steel manufacturers take pride in global-industry-low, benchmark levels for Lost Time Injury Frequency Rates (LTIFR) and Medical Treatment Injury Frequency Rates (MTIFR).
 This safety performance is underpinned by wide-scale safety improvement plans, driven by executive leadership from the local steel manufacturers.
-This approach to safety as a cultural norm throughout the Australian steel supply chain means that projects are less likely to be negatively impacted by WH&S incidents.

-Proven Track Record
+Proven Track Record For Large Projects